ditup-old/ditup/DEVELOPMENT.md

 The first release should be a proof of the concept.
 It should be simple and showing the plans

 - [ ] better logged homepage
+    - __Brainstorming__
+    - new things, new activities, notifications, activities of people, new projects
+    - the most connective & involving things
+    - maybe some notifications
+    - new stuff connected to my interests (tags
+    - (new features)
 - [ ] add people page to search people
     - [x] search people by similar tags to me
         - [ ] filter by active for some time period (to filter inactive people out)